JayaKishnani/NLP-Web-app/README.md

 # NLP-app

-This app predicts sentiments and can also perform named entity recognition on the uploaded text file.
+This app performs named entity recognition using stanford NER taggers and also custom Bi-LSTM CRF model and can also predict sentiments on the uploaded text file.
 The gui is created using Tkinter (python).